-There is also a strong connection between the WorklNdiana program and business services.
-WorklN students who complete training are offered an opportunity to participate in a work experience assignment whenever possible.
-Business services staff maintain an awareness of the occupational training programs and certifications that are available to WorklN students and make efforts to develop work experience sites in advance so these opportunities are available as soon as a student completes training.
-In many cases, this service model has led to job offers for WorklN students with the employer who served as the work experience host.
-Business services staff also market the availability of the work experience program for WIOA youth during employer visits in an attempt provide increased numbers of work experience opportunities for out of school youth.
+There is also a strong connection between the WorkINdiana program and business services.
+WorkIN students who complete training are offered an opportunity to participate in a work experience assignment whenever possible.
+Business services staff maintain an awareness of the occupational training programs and certifications that are available to WorkIN students and make efforts to develop work experience sites in advance so these opportunities are available as soon as a student completes training.
+In many cases, this service model has led to job offers for WorkIN students with the employer who served as the work experience host.
+Business services staff also market the availability of the work

+DRAFT - Revised and Issued for Public Comment on 08/16/18.
+Proposed modifications have been highlighted in yellow. experience program for WIOA youth during employer visits in an attempt provide increased numbers of work experience opportunities for out of school youth.